gnieboer/tsp-redesign/pages/living-in-retirement/making-a-withdrawal.md

 ### Having two account types

-If you have both a civilian account and a uniformed services account, you may withdraw only the TSP account related to the type of employment from which you are separating.
+If you have both a civilian account and a uniformed services account, you may only make a partial or full withdrawal from the TSP account related to the type of employment from which you are separating.

 Once you’ve separated, you will have the option of combining your two accounts into one; however, you can only combine the account related to your separation into your other TSP account.
 Also, if you have a loan in the account you are moving, you must close it before you can combine your accounts.